Citizenry/platform/docs/front-end-development/changing-ui-styles-introduction-to-the-pattern-library/syntax-and-formatting.md

 ## Commenting

 Commenting is CSS is an essential practice that can help explain why and how code is written.
-Ushahidi's CSS commenting is simple.
+StreetSignal's CSS commenting is simple.

 ```text
 // Comments are preceeded by two backslashes